phpmyadmin/phpmyadmin/doc/faq.rst

 .. _faqsqlvalidator:

-6.14 How do I set up the :abbr:`SQL (structured query language)` Validator?
+6.14 How do I set up the :term:`SQL` Validator?
 ---------------------------------------------------------------------------

 To use SQL Validator, you need PHP with :term:`XML`, :term:`PCRE` and